 Everything Will Be OK

 Those are eight best ways we know to decompress after work.
-But when the emails are piling up higher than the stack of reports on your desk, it may feel like nature's not going to cut it and the world might be ending and your ex was right about you being a slob who's never going to amount to anything and did you remember to turn the curling iron off this morning?
-But the truth is, work is just work.
+But when the emails are piling up higher than the stack of reports on your desk, remind yourself that work is just work.
 It's not your identity.
 It's not the meaning of life.
-So when it's been a bad work day and you need a simple reminder to chin up, take a leisurely drive to Dunwoody and know that Everything Will Be OK.
+So when it's been a bad work day and you need a simple reminder to chin up, take a leisurely drive to Dunwoody.

 The Best Outdoors are #OutsideAtlanta